-In terms of Paragraph V4.1 of Appendix V, an applicant needs to meet the following eligibility requirements (Paragraph V4.2 – V4.10 of Appendix V):
+In terms of Paragraph V4.1 of Appendix V, an applicant needs to meet the following eligibility requirements:

 - Genuine Intentions to Visit (V 4.2): will visit the UK and come back at own cost without recourse to the public funds.

-- No intentions to study except as permitted by paragraph 25 of Appendix 3 (V 4.8)
+- The applicant has no intentions to study except as permitted by paragraph 25 of Appendix 3 (V 4.8)